D. R. Wijewardena: Early career

-Press baron
+Media proprietor

 Wijewardena inherited some of his family estates and landholdings, which provided for a comfortable private income which meant that he was not completely dependent on legal practice for an income.
 This meant that he spent some time managing these assets, while practicing as an advocate.
 He did not practice law for long, turning towards business activities instead.
 In 1914, he acquired the Sinhala language daily Dinamina together with his brother D. C. Wijewardena.
-He thereafter in 1917 bought the English-language daily The Ceylonese from Sir Ponnambalam Arunachalam for Rs 16,000, and paid of its debt of Rs 5,000 to F. R. Senanayake.
-Renaming it the Ceylon Daily News, with the first issue coming out on 3 January 1918, Wijewardena set about making it the premier morning paper in the island, by increasing its quality in both content and print as well as expanding its distribution cross the island.
+He thereafter in 1917 bought the English-language daily The Ceylonese from Sir Ponnambalam Arunachalam for Rs 16,000, and paid off its debt of Rs 5,000 to F. R. Senanayake.
+Renaming it the Ceylon Daily News, with the first issue coming out on 3 January 1918, Wijewardena set about making it the premier morning paper of the island, by increasing its quality in both content and print as well as expanding its distribution across the island.
 He soon bought its primary competition Ceylon Independent.
 This was followed by the purchase of the publication of a Tamil language daily Thinakaran.
 In 1923, he purchased The Observer which had been founded in 1834 for Rs 100,000.
 In 1926, these newspapers where consolidated under Associated Newspapers of Ceylon Limited (ANCL) which would publish seven newspapers Dinamina, Silumina (Sinhalese), Daily News, the Observer, Sunday Observer (English), Thinakaran and Sunday Thinakaran (Tamil).
 ANCL shifted its operations to a purpose-built building along the banks of the Beira Lake, which was called Lake House from which he derived the name of the holding company Lake House Group owned by Wijewardena which brought together his different publications which included the Fergusons Ceylon Directory.
 He started several buses to deliver papers to remotes parts of the island and providing public service in turn.
 Wijewardena expanded his personal holdings having acquired the Landscape Estate in Latpandura and Acadia in Diyatalawa.